George-Joseph99/Cinephilia-Database-Management-Application/README.md

 # Cinephilia-Database-Management-Application

-A Desktop database management application that ha three users(stars,directors,public) that are manages by an Admin with a wide range of functionalities for each user
+A Desktop database management application that has three users(stars,directors,public) that are managed by an Admin with a wide range of functionalities for each user